 *Stephanie’s past affects her every day, and every day she makes more strides at overcoming that past.
 It’s no small feat – being only 13 (estimated to be somewhere between 13 and a year older) and already having been through so much is a huge burden to bear, and she does it with quiet poise and grace. *Steph loves to sing, whether by herself or with others.
 I’ve also got it under good authority that she has a beautiful singing voice. 🙂

 She is beginning to come out of her shell – just the other day, she learned to push her younger toddler-age sisters in their indoor swing!
 She is a super-fast learner, and seems to be an absolute sponge for learning, which is a great and powerful thing.
-She is getting adequate education in a mainstream private school for the blind (for those who don’t know, 8Steph has anophthalmia – one missing eye – and micropthalmia, or an eye that is underdeveloped and small in size).
+She is getting adequate education in a mainstream private school for the blind (for those who don’t know, *Steph has anophthalmia – one missing eye – and micropthalmia, or an eye that is underdeveloped and small in size).
 She is loved by her foster family.
-To me, overcoming challenges – and I don’t mean just physical blindness – is what makes *Steph a superhero.
+To me, facing challenges – and I don’t mean her physically being blind – is what makes *Steph a superhero.

 If you can only support in spirit, that’s fine too.
 If you have a heart for advocacy, that’s another option.
 Every little bit helps.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
-Donation opportunities include child sponsors at any cost per month, from as low as $10/month.
+Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
-You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school.
+You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or become an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.
 You can also send gifts via Amazon India, make a one-time, general donation, pray if that is your calling, or volunteer at home or in India yourself by using these resources!

-*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.
+*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian government guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.